rzm0572/KnowledgeBase/docs/math_phys/numerical_analysis/chapter1.md

 - **Absolute error**: $|p^* - p|$
 - **Relative error**: $\dfrac{|p^* - p|}{|p|}$

-!!! note "Definition :: significant digits"
+!!!
+Definition "Definition :: significant digits"
     The number $p^*$ is said to approximate $p$ to $t$ significant digits (or figures) if $t$ is the largest nonnegative integer for which

     $$
     \frac{|p^* - p|}{|p|} < 5 \times 10^{-t}
     $$

-### affect of roundoff errors
+### Affect of roundoff errors

 - Subtraction of nearly equal numbers: cancellation of significant digits
 - Dividing by a number with small magnitude: enlargement of the error

 So we need to simplify the expression as much as possible before performing numerical calculations to avoid roundoff errors.

-??? note "Example"
+???
+Example
     Considering equation $x^2 + 62.10 x + 1 = 0$, its smaller root is $\dfrac{-b + \sqrt{b^2 - 4ac}}{2a}$, where $a=1$, $b=62.10$, and $c=1$.

     Since $b$ is relatively larger than $a$ and $c$, $\sqrt{b^2 - 4ac}$ will be close to $b$, resulting in a subtraction of nearly equal numbers.